rgoulter/keyboard-labs/docs/buildguide_rev2021.4_budget.md

 <img src="https://raw.githubusercontent.com/rgoulter/keyboard-labs/master/docs/images/buildlog-rev2021.4-minimal/result.JPG" />

-This build can be completed with a minimum of parts, and a minimal soldering set, and no prior soldering experience.
-Since it does not involve diodes, there are fewer things which can go wrong.

-However, this keyboard has only 36 keys, which can take some time to get used to, and may not be ideal for tasks which involve use of mouse-and-keyboard.

-As this is a minimal budget-oriented build, the keyboard is just the PCB and some switches.
-No plate/case.
-The resulting build doesn't feel as nice as if it were built with a plate or a case.

 A companion video showing the soldering can be found here:

 [![](https://img.youtube.com/vi/zhKnluxdRtA/0.jpg)](https://www.youtube.com/watch?v=zhKnluxdRtA)

+### Advantages

+* Minimal:
+  * This build can be completed with a minimum of parts.
+  * Only a minimal soldering set required.
+  * Only simple soldering.
+No prior soldering experience.
+  * Since it does not involve diodes, there are fewer things which can go wrong.

+### Disadvantages

+* This keyboard has only 36 keys.
+  * This can take some time to get used to.
+  * May not be ideal for tasks which involve use of mouse-and-keyboard.

+* This is a minimal, budget-oriented build.
+  * The keyboard is just the PCB and some switches.
+  * No plate/case.
+  * The resulting build doesn't feel as nice as if it were built with a plate or a case.

 # Budget-Focussed Alternatives